HHS/nih-oite-website/_events/2021223-academic-journeys-and-building-networks.md

   day: 23
 start: 12:00 PM
 end: 1:00 PM
-audience:
+open_to:
 - Graduate Students
 topic:
-- Teaching/Mentoring
+- Teaching/mentoring
-- Networking Opportunities
+- Communication
-- Academic Careers
+- Career readiness
+type: Small group
 updated_at: 2021-02-22 18:46:56.000000000 Z
 ---
 Are you early in your research career and wondering how to maximize your